missing-user/solarSystem/README.md

-# web_template
+# solar system simulation
-A basic template repo for my web projects using [skelleton css](http://getskeleton.com/) and c-mart's [dark skelleton theme](https://github.com/c-mart/dark-tango-skeleton)
+A basic planetary motion simulation running in your browser, visualization using [three.js](https://threejs.org/) and data from NASA.
+I'll try to implement implicit Euler, Leapfrog, Verlet and Heun's integration to see the difference in accuracy it makes.